maianabb/maianabb/README.md

-Hi there, I’m Maiana
+Hi there, I’m Maiana.
-I'm a starter, so there's nothing to show right now, sorry ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯
+I'm a starter, so there's nothing to show here right now, sorry ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯

 <!---
 maianabb/maianabb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.